 FAQ’s About Traveling Hoi An To Nha Trang

 How many days to spend in Nha Trang?
 Depending on what you plan to do in Nha Trang will affect how long your want to spend there.
 Personally, I would stay 3 full days.
 This is simply so you can enjoy your time on the beach and relax.
-Though after a big overland journey you will want to stay a little longer to recover.
+Though after a big overland journey, you will want to stay a little longer to recover.

 How far in advance do I need to book tickets?
-It is recommended you book tickets in advance to ensure you can travel with a reputable, clean and safe company.
+It is recommended you book tickets in advance to ensure you can travel with a reputable, clean, and safe company.
 You should try for at least a week in advance to be safe.
 Though if you are not worried about this then you can probably just book the day before.

-Booking through Baolau or 12.Go Asia is perfect for over those busy periods as you can book when you haven’t even arrived in the country yet!
+Booking through Baolau or 12.Go Asia is perfect for those busy periods as you can book when you haven’t even arrived in the country yet!
 This means you can relax knowing all the planning is taken care of.

-This advice isn’t valid during the high season between November to January, weekends, and especially on the Vietnamese New Year (Tet).
+This advice isn’t valid during the high season between November to January, weekends, and especially during the Vietnamese New Year (Tet).
 During these times you will want to book at least 4 weeks in advance and expect a very full bus, train, or flight.

 Where To Stay In Nha Trang?

 As with most places in Vietnam, when choosing where to stay in Nha Trang you will be absolutely spoilt for choice.
-No matter your budget or the type of traveler you are there is something to fit all needs.
+No matter your budget or the type of traveler you are there is something to fit all your needs.
 Whether you want an affordable hostel, welcoming guesthouse or luxury hotel.

 Prices starting at $6.00 per night including breakfast in a four-person dormitory room.BOOK NOW